intertect/intertect/src/content/lesson_3/part_1.md

 function to convert your return after any bit manipulation you do!
 - Instructions are to be read from high bit to low (i.e. big-endian)
 - The current instruction is pointed to by `pc`

-## Hazards
-While the ideal pipelined CPI is 1, there are some circumstances where this will not be the case.
-Specifically, when consecutive instructions depend on one another in some way, i.e.  executing a jump instruction may result in the following instruction being skipped entirely.
-This is the focus of Lesson 4, so we'll be putting this issue on the back burner temporarily, with the understanding that it is resolved via communication between the pipeline stages, much in the way data is handed off between them.